 My Stollen this year proved itself, fittingly, to be further willing to forgive; I inadvertently left the egg out of the dough, and nothing bad happened.
 Butter, sugar, and rum-soaked fruit save one from a multitude of sins, it seems.

 This year for the first time, I folded a small rope of marzipan inside each loaf.
 This is traditional in some versions, but not mandatory, so feel free to leave it out.
 Or use twice as much, if you prefer.

 The shaping of the Stollen is slightly more involved than the mixing, but even here, whatever you do will be forgiven.
 (Remember: you have butter, sugar, rum-soaked fruits–and, of course, baby Jesus–on your side.)
 Once the dough has been divided, preshaped into balls and bench-rested, the shaping proceeds like this:

 Form a blunt-ended batard and flatten it slightly with your hand.
 With a thin rolling pin or wooden spoon handle placed lengthwise and just off-center, press down firmly, separating the dough into two sections.
 Roll out the cleft connecting the sections so it is about an inch wide.

 Roll marzipan (about 45 grams for a small loaf) into a rope about an inch shorter than the dough’s length.
 Place the marzipan rope in the cleft and tuck the dough up around the ends.
 Fold the smaller section of dough over to rest upon the larger one.
-If there are fruits on the surface, prick them off and tuck them back inside so they don’t burn during baking.
+If there are fruits on the surface, pick them off and tuck them back inside so they don’t burn during baking.